Elektrobit/cominit/README.md

 be defined at compile-time and the key files themselves need to be accessible to cominit in the initramfs.

 ### TPM Usage
 If compiled with the optional `-DUSE_TPM=On` flag, cominit will add TPM functionality.
-This flag is currently intended for development use only, but it will later enable a measured‑boot feature.
+If the flag is set cominit will look for an argument `pcrExtend` or `cominit.pcrExtend` in its argument vector.
+If assigned to a valid index (i.e. by pcrExtendIndex=10), cominit will extend this PCR (SHA-256 bank) with the hashed public key found in`/etc/rootfs_key_pub.pem`.